Staff

 Jonathan Anderson

 Jonathan is an experienced farmer who worked in farming for 10 years in his teens and twenties.
 He loved the work but wasn’t sure it was sustainable income for his family so he decided to go on to college and enter the corporate world.
 He started his own small farm at his home raising chickens and vegetables for his family and friends.
-He left the corporate world about a year ago when he made the decision to homeschool his children.
-He has decided to take on farming again as his profession at Many Hands Organic Farm with the thoughts of maybe some consulting on the side.
-He is a tall, strong and soft spoken man who is highly competent and positive spirited.
-He is at present farming part of the day and managing the garage upgrade part of the day.
-Additionally, he will be a site coordinator for our CSA in Sutton MA.
+He left the corporate world two years ago when he made the decision to homeschool his children.
+He took on farming again as his profession at Many Hands Organic Farm and is now in his second year.
+He takes on major carpentry renovations with the focus project for 2023 being the rebuilding of the permanent chicken house.
+This year Jonathan has taken on making lactobacillus brews for our spray program.
+Soil fertility at MHOF is a particular passion for him, as he feels this is real earth healing work.
+Additionally on his own time, he is doing some consulting with small businesses regarding transitions and carpentry projects for others.

 Paula Bowie